emilygv/emilyvernon.com/_posts/2023-04-27-cultivating-an-innovative-brand-image.md

 However, innovation isn't just about flashy gadgets; it's about pushing boundaries, exceeding expectations and creating a sense of excitement around your brand. **How do you cultivate an innovative brand image and leave a lasting impression on your customers?** Here's a roadmap to guide you.

-## Creating a culture around continuous improvement
+## A culture around continuous improvement

 Innovation doesn't happen in a vacuum. **It thrives in an environment that fosters curiosity, exploration and a willingness to challenge the status quo.** Encourage your team to ask questions, experiment with new ideas and embrace calculated risks.